breast lift surgery with sydney plastic surgeon dr ellis choy

 Breast Lift Without Implants

-A breast lift without implants leaves you with natural and firm breasts that sit back up on the chest wall.
-The procedure helps to reposition the breast and eliminates sagging breast tissue and drooping breasts.
-It’s ideal for people who are happy with the size of their breasts but unhappy with sagging skin or asymmetrical looking breasts.
+A breast lift without implants creates firmer breasts that sit back up on the chest wall.
+The procedure helps to reposition the breast and reduce sagging breast tissue and drooping breasts.
+It’s intended for people who are happy with the size of their breasts but unhappy with sagging skin or asymmetrical looking breasts.
 The surgery remains the same as a traditional breast lift.
-Dr Choy can also perform liposuction along with a breast lift to dramatically improve the contours of the breast.

 Breast Lift With Implants

-Implants restore the loss of fullness in the breast area.
-They fill up the breasts and make them appear larger and firmer than before.
-The breast lift procedure gets rid of unwanted breast tissue and excess skin, while the implant improves the contours of the breast.
+Implants address the loss of fullness in the breast area.
+They fill up the breasts and make them appear larger and firmer than before, while the breast lift procedure gets rid of unwanted breast tissue and excess skin.
 After making an incision, Dr Choy will create a pocket within the breast, large enough to accommodate the implant.
-Implants are generally placed in two locations.
 Depending on the type of implant selected, Dr Choy will use certain techniques to insert it into the body.
 Once the implant is placed beneath the skin, the incisions are sutured, and the affected area is bandaged.

-Breast lift scars fade over a period of time and turn into thin, discoloured lines that are barely noticeable.
+Breast lift scars fade over a period of time.

 Altering the Breast Contour

 Breast lift surgery alters breast contours as well as shape and size, to provide fuller, firmer breasts.
-As you can see from the images in our before and after gallery, breast lifts can have a profound all-round effect on the aesthetics of the breast and abdomen, as well as the confidence and well-being of the patient.
+As you can see from the images in our before and after gallery, breast lifts can have an all-round effect on the aesthetics of the breast.

 This page is designed to help you better understand what you can expect before and after your breast surgery, and to give you information on how the process works.
 If you need further details, or would like to book an appointment, get in touch with Dr Ellis Choy and his team today.